 Harriet is a graduate from Batley School of Art and now has a studio based in Dewsbury Town Centre, where she specialises in painting, drawing and digital art.

 Born and bred in Dewsbury, she is passionate about the town and its heritage and wants the artwork to celebrate the town’s textile history.

 I have been lucky enough to speak to a few people, especially a man called Howard Summers, who has actually passed away whilst I have been in the research stage of this project.
 He told me about everything he and his brother achieved and I feel I have captured a little bit of history by talking to him.
 I want the project to be accurate and something that the people in the industry can be proud of.
 I am now at the stage where I am collecting all these stories and putting them into imagery.

-Harriet’s work will feature a number of elements from her research such as: auctioning the bails of rags, the machinery and tools used, and the pickers who were mainly women.
+Harriet’s work features a number of elements from her research such as: auctioning the bails of rags, the machinery and tools used, and the pickers who were mainly women.

-Tales from t’mill will be installed outside the Dewsbury Creative Craft Centre on Union Street.
+Tales from t’mill is installed outside the Dewsbury Creative Craft Centre on Union Street.